The English Island (also referred to as TEI) F-1 Visa Student Group Registration

 Student Placement and Transfer

-Before entering class, you will take the BEST Plus speaking test to determine your level.
+Before entering class, you will take the TEI Speaking Test to determine your level.
 This speaking exam places you in one of the designated NRS Levels—Beginning Literacy, Low Beginning, High Beginning, Low Intermediate, High Intermediate, or Advanced.
 You are eligible for general courses and electives based on your placement scores.
 In some cases, you may take a written placement exam as well to ensure proper placement.

 If you think you are in the wrong level, you should speak to your teacher.
 If the teacher does not feel you should move, you can enter a request with the School Director to retake the entrance exam for an opportunity to move up.